Pre-Planning Advice and Consultation

 Before the development is commenced the developer shall lodge with the Planning Authority a Bond in an amount to be stipulated by the Planning Authority, coupled with an agreement to empower the Local Authority to apply such security or part thereof to the satisfactory completion of any part of the development.
 The Bond shall be from an approved Financial Institution as may be acceptable to the Planning Authority to secure the provision and satisfactory completion and maintenance of roads, footpaths, water supply, septic tank and drainage required in connection with the proposed development.
 The Bond shall remain in place for a period of 5 years from the date of grant of permission or until such time as the development has been completed to the satisfaction of the Planning Authority in accordance with the conditions of the planning permission granted

 Taking in Charge private housing developments

 Section 180 of the Planning and Development Act 2000 deals with the taking in charge of estates by the local authority.
 Where the development consists of two or more houses and involved the construction of roads and services to facilitate the houses, then, subject to it being completed to the satisfaction of the Council, it shall be taken in charge when formally requested to do so by the developer.
-To view our taking in charge policy click here
+Click link to view Taking-in-Charge-Policy---Adopted-18.06.2008

 Enforcement of Planning Conditions and control of Unauthorised Developments